RuwaYafa/ClusteringProject-3.8/ReadMe.md

 ---
 ### ▶️ pip freeze
-To collect the requirement:
+To collect the requirements:
 - pip install -r requirement3.8.txt
 - pip install -r requirement3.12.txt

 ---
 ##### 🙏 Acknowledgments
-We thank Professor [Mohammed Khalilia](https://github.com/mohammedkhalilia) for his expert guidance and open educational contributions on GitHub:
+We thank Professor [Mohammed Khalilia](https://github.com/mohammedkhalilia) for his expert guidance and open educational contributions on GitHub.

-We also appreciate the help of Large Language Models (LLMs), which offered respectful and minimal guidance when asked, without altering the author's custom implementations.
+We also appreciate the help of large language models (LLMs), which offered respectful and minimal guidance when asked without altering the author's custom implementations.

 —
 Ruwa Yafa @ 2025